 Gabriela Tejeda, Staff Reporter

-Gabriela Tejeda currently serves as an Arts & Entertainment Editor for ‘The Science Survey.’
-She interprets journalistic writing as the art of telling a real-life story in its most fictional form.
-While many people may enjoy the plot and exhilaration of non-fiction stories, they may not always compare to the fictional style of journalism.
+Gabriela Tejeda currently serves as an Content and Proofreading Editor for ‘The Science Survey.’
+She interprets journalistic writing as the art of telling a real-life story in its most realistic form.
+While many people may enjoy the plot and exhilaration of fictional stories, they may not always compare to the non-fiction style of journalism.
 In the field of photography, Gabriela sees a tone of voice, atmosphere, and even beauty in simple images.
-Photographing something is like capturing a beautiful moment that, when taken well enough, can convey that moment or feeling to the viewer.
-Outside of school, Gabriela is involved in Public Forum Speech and Debate, a Women In Business Leadership club, and the Business Society.
-Additionally, she enjoys reading comics or books that explore dramatic plots and/or romance.
-As she looks ahead to college, Gabriela is uncertain about her career path but is interested in the fields of medicine and neurology/pre-med.
-Alternatively, she may choose to major in English studies to further pursue a law degree.
+Photographing something is like capturing a beautiful moment that can convey that moment or feeling to the viewer.
+Outside of school, Gabriela is involved in volunteering at her local nursing home, conducting research at the Stanley Manne Institute, and tutoring for young elementary school children.
+Additionally, she enjoys reading books that feature dramatic plots.
+As she looks ahead to college, Gabriela is planning on majoring in chemistry with interests in the field of medicine and child neuropathy.
+She has chosen to minor in political science given her enjoyment of political discussion and opposing opinions.

 Samie Lee, Staff Reporter